Eurocc-Italy/dl_tui/README.md

 Query/processing text user interface for the DTaaS project.

-Consists of two executables, `dtaas_tui_client` and `dtaas_tui_server`, which take as argument a JSON-formatted dictionary containing the following keys:
+Consists of two executables, `dtaas_tui_client` and `dtaas_tui_server`, which take as argument the content of a JSON-formatted document with the following keys:

- - a unique ID (we recommend using the [UUID](https://docs.python.org/3/library/uuid.html) module to generate it)
+ - a unique ID (we recommend using the [UUID](https://docs.python.org/3/library/uuid.html) module to generate it, producing a UUID.hex string)
- - a SQL query to be run on the MongoDB database containing the metadata
+ - an SQL query to be run on the MongoDB database containing the metadata
  - the content of a Python script to analyse the files matching the query

 The Python script should contain a `main` function, which takes a list of file paths as input, processes the data, and returns a list of file paths as output.
 The interface then runs the script and saves the resulting files in a compressed archive, which is ultimately accessible by the user.